antonfirsov/docs/2019/11-Nov/DataFrame/DataFramePreview.md

 ## How to use DataFrame?

 `DataFrame` stores data as a collection of columns.
 Let's populate a `DataFrame` with some sample data and go over the major features.
-The full sample can be found on Github([C#](https://github.com/dotnet/try/tree/master/NotebookExamples/csharp/Samples) and [F#](https://github.com/dotnet/try/tree/master/NotebookExamples/csharp/Samples)).
+The full sample can be found on Github([C#](https://github.com/dotnet/try/blob/master/NotebookExamples/csharp/Samples/DataFrame-Getting%20Started.ipynb) and [F#](https://github.com/dotnet/try/blob/master/NotebookExamples/fsharp/Samples/DataFrame-Getting%20Started.ipynb)).
 To get started, let's import the [Microsoft.Data.Analysis](https://www.nuget.org/packages/Microsoft.Data.Analysis/) package and namespace into our .NET Jupyter Notebook(make sure you're using a .NET (C# or F#) kernel):

 ![](Microsoft.Data.Analysis.PNG)

-Let's make 3 columns to hold values of types `DateTime`, `int` and `string`.
+Let's make three columns to hold values of types `DateTime`, `int` and `string`.
 ``` csharp
 PrimitiveDataFrameColumn<DateTime> dateTimes = new PrimitiveDataFrameColumn<DateTime>("DateTimes"); // Default length is 0.
 PrimitiveDataFrameColumn<int> ints = new PrimitiveDataFrameColumn<int>("Ints", 3); // Makes a column of length 3.
 Filled with nulls initially
 StringDataFrameColumn strings = new StringDataFrameColumn("Strings", 3); // Makes a column of length 3.
 Filled with nulls initially
 ```

-`PrimitiveDataFrameColumn` is a generic type that can hold primitive types such as `int`, `float`, `decimal` etc. A `StringDataFrameColumn` is a specialized column that holds `string` values.
+`PrimitiveDataFrameColumn` is a generic column that can hold primitive types such as `int`, `float`, `decimal` etc. A `StringDataFrameColumn` is a specialized column that holds `string` values.
 Both the column types can take a `length` parameter in their contructors to indicate their initial capacity.
 The constructors fill the columns with `null` values initially.
-Before we can add these columns to a `DataFrame` though, we need to append 3 values to our `dateTimes` column.
+Before we can add these columns to a `DataFrame` though, we need to append three values to our `dateTimes` column.
 This is because the `DataFrame` constructor expects all its columns to have the same length.

 ``` csharp
 // Append 3 values to dateTimes